huntdatacenter/rbgen/README.md

 ```
 If all goes well a message like `All tests passed` should be printed.

-The example program provided reads a bgen file (v1.1 or v1.2) and outputs it as a VCF file to stdout.
+The example program `bgen_to_vcf` reads a bgen file (v1.1 or v1.2) and outputs it as a VCF file to stdout.
 You can try running it
 by typing
 ```sh
 ./build/example/bgen_to_vcf file.bgen